itzniel/LaravelApp/README.md

 php artisan make:factory CategoryFactory to generate a factory for Category php artisan make:factory ArticleFactory to generate a factory for Article

+'composer dump-autoload' to register the seeder created in the autoloader 'php artisan db:seed' to seed the database

+Added New Routes, for anage, restore, and forcedelete.
+Changed the masterblade template to use bootstrap, added the functions for manage, restore and forcedelete.
+Enabled the softdelete function